ShariqAyan/Customer-Data-Analysis-Dashboard/README.md

 5.Mall 1 and Kanyon together generated 35% of total revenue.

 ## Final Conclusion:
-The analysis reveals clear patterns in customer shopping behavior based on gender, age, product category, payment method, and mall location.
-By leveraging these insights, businesses can tailor marketing strategies, optimize product stocking, and improve customer engagement.
-Focusing on high-value customer segments—such as female shoppers and the 55–64 age group—along with popular product categories like books and cosmetics, can lead to better revenue outcomes and enhanced customer satisfaction.
+The analysis reveals clear patterns in customer behavior across demographics, product preferences, payment choices, and mall performance.
+Clothing emerged as the most purchased and highest revenue-generating category, while customers aged 55–64 proved to be the most valuable segment.
+Cash remained the most preferred payment method.
+Among all locations, Mall 1 and Kanyon consistently outperformed others in total sales.
+These insights enable data-driven strategies to refine customer targeting, optimize inventory planning, and improve overall sales performance across malls.